 Summary and Our Services

 Memory testing is versatile and can be adapted for various purposes depending on the specific needs of the assessment.
 It plays a crucial role in understanding cognitive abilities, diagnosing disorders, and improving performance in different domains.
-We provide this service for a wide variety of purposes, both as stand-alone assessments and as part of larger batteries designed to measure cognitive skills.
+We provide this service for a wide variety of purposes, including working, short-ter, and memory loss testing, both as stand-alone assessments and as part of larger batteries designed to measure cognitive skills.

 We welcome you to schedule a consultation if you have questions about how memory testing could benefit you, or feel free to contact us if you have specific questions.